 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The organization's main credit risks relate to its accounts receivable.
+The organization's main credit risks relate to its accounts receivable as set out in Note 2 to these financial statements.
 The organization assesses, on a continuous basis, its accounts receivable and provides for any amounts that are not expected to be collected in the allowance for doubtful accounts.
-At year-end, there were no accounts receivable amounts allowed for.
-Although not considered a significant credit risk, credit risk also exists in relation to the organization's cash and cash equivalents, and its investments.
+As at March 31, 2017, there were no accounts receivable amounts allowed for.
+Although not considered a significant credit risk, credit risk also exists in relation to the organization's cash and cash equivalents as set out in Note 1 to these financial statements, and its investments as set out in Notes 3 and 4 to these financial statements.